 - XR400 – trail bike

 Are you new to dirt biking or off-road riding?
-If so, them I want to help you get started the right way.
+If so, then I want to help you get started the right way.

 By going back to the basics, you’ll quickly build your confidence so that you don’t ride too fast too soon and get hurt from crashing.
 Want to learn more?
 Click or tap here to get started for free!